ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 Why I'm building a company: Structure
 =====================================

-There are a lot of reasons to build a new business.
+There are a lot of reasons to build a new company.
 A large part of it is wanting something to exist in the world.
 However,
 there are ways to manifest things that don't require a new company.

 The idea of a company having structure and building something important and interesting came to me mostly from Steve Jobs.
-The canonical biography talks a lot about the company as *a structure to build sustainable culture and ideas that live beyond yourself*.
+The canonical biography talks a lot about the company.

+| Company: A structure to build sustainable culture and ideas that live beyond yourself.

 This was something I'd understood in a partial way, but the book made the concept concrete.
+It also helps understand why building a company is more

 Structure
 ---------